 Common problems that are somewhat related when doing observations are observer effect, observer bias, observer expectations.
-Observer effect is how the the people being observed change their behavior because of the presence of an outsider.
+The observer effect is how the people being observed change their behavior because of the presence of an outsider.
 For example, it is common for students to behave differently when the principal comes to observe the teacher.
 They modify their behavior because of the presence of the principal.
 In addition, if the students are aware of the principal’s purpose, they may act extra obedient for the sake of their teacher.

 Observer bias is the potential that a researchers viewpoint may influence what they see.
 For example, if a principal is authoritarian he may view a democratic classroom with a laid back teacher as chaotic when the students may actually be learning a great deal.